kosinix/guess-file-type/README.md

-## How it Works
+**How it Works**

 * First it tries to use the `mimetype` command.
 See Requirements > Optional.
 * If `mimetype` is not available, it uses the file signature (magic numbers).
 * If the type could not be determined, it falls back to using the file extension.
 * It returns the mime type of the file on success, and a string 'unknown' on failure.

-### Changing the Behavior
+**Changing the Behavior**

 You can avoid the default behavior by using the individual functions.
-See Usage.
+See [Usage](#usage).

-## Requirements

-* Node >= 8.0.0

-### Optional

-To improve mime detection, install the `mimetype` command:

-    sudo apt install libfile-mimeinfo-perl

-Its results are much more accurate than `file`.

 ## Installation

+In a node.js app:

     npm install guess-file-type

+**Optional**

+In Ubuntu, install the `mimetype` command:

+    sudo apt install libfile-mimeinfo-perl

+The module will use it if the command is available.

+Its results are much more accurate than the `file` command in Linux.

 ## Usage